Adrian Pettigrew

 Adrian Robert James Pettigrew (born 12 November 1986) is an English former professional footballer who played as a central defender in the Football League for Brentford, Rotherham United and Wycombe Wanderers.
 A product of the Chelsea academy, he dropped into non-League football after his release in 2008.

 Club career

 Chelsea

-A central defender, Pettigrew began his career in the Chelsea academy and turned professional in March 2005.
-Despite captaining the reserve team during the 2005–06 season, Pettigrew failed to win a call into a first team squad before his release in May 2007.
+A central defender, Pettigrew began his career in the Chelsea Academy and turned professional in March 2005.
+He captained the reserve team during the 2005–06 season.

-Wycombe Wanderers (loan)

 In August 2006, Pettigrew was set to join League Two club Wycombe Wanderers on loan, but the deal was put on hold due to injury.
 He finally joined the club on 5 March 2007, on loan until the end of the 2006–07 season, as cover for the injured Mike Williamson.
 Pettigrew made just one appearance for the Chairboys, with a start in a 1–0 defeat to Bristol Rovers on 27 March and he was substituted for Chris Palmer at half time.
 The loan was ended early on 17 April.